Occupational Therapy (MSc)

-Teaching is mainly through discussions, practitioner-led sessions, student-led seminars, presentations and individual tutorials.
+Teaching is mainly through discussions, lecturer-led sessions, student-led seminars, presentations and individual tutorials.
 There are also some lectures.

-Self-directed study forms an important part of the course, and you will be directed in study skills and guided in the areas for study.
+Self-directed study forms an important part of the course, and you will be guided in the areas for study.

 How will I be supported?